isc-projects/stork/doc/devel.rst

           $ rake unittest_backend

 This requires preparing a database in PostgreSQL.
-One way to avoid doing this manually is automatically running PostgreSQL in a docker container by Rake.
-This can be achieved by the following Rake task:
+One way to avoid doing this manually is by using a docker container with PostgreSQL which is automatically created when running the following Rake task:

 .. code:: console

           $ rake unittest_backend_db

 This one task spawns a container with PostgreSQL in the background and then it runs unit tests.
-After the end of tests the database is shutdown and removed.
+When the tests are completed the database is shutdown and removed.

 Unit Tests Database
 -------------------

-Otherwise, a database must be prepared in the following way:
+When docker container with a database is not used for unit tests, the PostgreSQL server must be stared and the following role must be
+created:

 .. code-block:: psql